 The Role of the Board

-The Internet Association of Australia Inc (IAA) is proud to be a member driven Association that puts the needs, and interests of its members at the centre of our focus.
-Founded in 1995, as the Western Australian Internet Association (WAIA), the Association changed its name in early 2016 to better reflect the membership base.
+The Internet Association of Australia Ltd (IAA) is proud to be a member driven Association that puts the needs, and interests of its members at the centre of our focus.
+Founded in 1995, as the Western Australian Internet Association (WAIA), the Association changed its name in early 2016 to Internet Association of Australia Inc and in 2021, IAA transitioned from association incorporated in Western Australia under Associations Incorporation Act 2015 (WA) to a company limited by guarantee under Corporations Act 2001 (Cth), to better reflect our national membership base.

 With over 25 years of service to the Internet community, we actively advocate to protect the interests and needs of members and seek partnerships that foster growth and provide security for the future of the Internet industry.
 In addition to our advocacy work, we also operate IX Australia, the largest, longest running, not-for-profit, carrier-neutral internet exchange in Australia.